A semigroup with linearithmic Dehn function

 The simplest one is the cleaning head $c$.
 Its movement is determined: by \eqref{eq: c_move}, it moves left to right, marking the digits (changing $0$ into $\ol{0}$ and $1$ into $\ol{1}$) until reaching the right wall $w$.
 Upon reaching the wall, by \eqref{eq: c_to_h}, it transforms into either head $h_1$ or $h_2$.
 We will address this ambiguity later.

-Now let us look at the behaviour of heads $h_i, i\in\{0,1,2\}$.
+Now consider the behaviour of heads $h_i, i\in\{0,1,2\}$.
 All these heads move through digits right to left.
 We will talk about their movement as moving through \emph{blocks} of zeroes.
-A \emph{block} is a subword of one of the forms $x_l \ol{0}\dots \ol{0} h_i 0 \dots 0 x_r$, $x_l \ol{0}\dots \ol{0} 0 \dots 0 x_r$ or $x_l 0 \dots 0 x_r$, where $x_l$ and $x_r$ are either walls of 1 digits (marked or unmarked --- this is determined by right marking of digits in the word).
+A \emph{block} is a subword of one of the forms $x_l \ol{0}\dots \ol{0} h_i 0 \dots 0 x_r$, $x_l \ol{0}\dots \ol{0} 0 \dots 0 x_r$ or $x_l 0 \dots 0 x_r$, where $x_l$ and $x_r$ are either walls or 1 digits (marked or unmarked --- this is determined by the correct marking of digits in the word).
 We will refer to $x_l$ and $x_r$ as left and right \emph{edges} of the block.
 Then the word can be divided into these blocks (with overlapping edges).
-We will also say that the head meets a \emph{dead end} if there are no reverse transformations available for it. \begin{itemize} \item Head $h_0$.
+We will also say that the head meets a \emph{dead end} if there are no reverse transformations available for it. \begin{enumerate} \item Head $h_0$.
 One can see that the reverse transformations of head $h_0$ are determined.
 It moves through zeroes in a block until it reaches its left edge.
 If the edge is $\ol{1}$, then it is a dead end.
-If it is a wall, then a transformation $w h_0 \overset{R}{\ra} w c$ is available, after it the sequence may continue with the cleaning head (described above). \item Head $h_2$.
+If it is a wall, then a transformation $w h_0 \rar w c$ is available, after it the sequence may continue with the cleaning head (described above). \item Head $h_2$.
 Its behaviour is also determined and is similar to the one of the head $h_0$.
 It moves through zeroes until reaching the left edge of the block.